 So I searched pet adoption websites.
 Okay, if we are being honest, I read thousands of stories and clicked even more pictures.
 There are countless adoptable dogs out there; I was mentally exhausting myself.
 Then, I came across this precious face (the very day that she was added to Petfinder I might add).

-I took one look at that smile and those ears and knew we just had to have her.
+I took one look at that smile and those ears and knew I just had to have her.
 Not only did I apply to adopt her, I also hunted down every e-mail I could find related to Perfect Match Animal Rescue (PMAR) and relentlessly pestered the volunteers about how I could adopt her, how many people wanted her, how I could expedite the process, and a book of references (sorry PMAR – it must have been maternal instincts).

 Well, less than one week later she was on a truck with NINETY OTHER DOGS from Tennessee to New England.
 As excited as I was, I was not guaranteed the dog and had not even met her yet.
 I kept thinking, What if she doesn’t like me?
 What if she doesn’t get along with other dogs?
 Has she been abused?
 Then I got a text message from the foster mom, Kerri: “She has arrived!
 Come meet her!”
-Our precious girl was finally in New Hampshire!
+My precious girl was finally in New Hampshire!

 It has been a hot minute since I have had a puppy, so we have to learn together.
 Peanut is a Feist mix – possibly Chihuahua.
 The Feist is a hunting dog commonly found in the southern United States.
 No one that I have talked to in New England has even heard of the breed!
 She is four months old, fifteen pounds, and super intelligent (that may be the mother in me speaking).
 She is teething and partially potty trained – we still have a lot of work to do, but she is settling in quite well!